mghilardi/BookstoreApi/README.md

 To start the api, in the project directory, you can run:

 #### `mvn clean install`

 #### `mvn spring-boot:run`

-The API wiThe App will run at http://localhost:8081/
+The API will run at http://localhost:8081/